IT WAS ALWAYS LATE WHEN

 -No, dear, we're not lost.

-They weren't really friends, just
+They weren't really friends, they were

-neighbors who hardly deigned...
+neighbors who hardly ever deigned...

 Inside, two cigarettes glow while

-the radio plays cool jazz tracks
+the radio plays a soft jazz station

 -What a big house!
 Are they rich now?